vsch/kotlin-jdbc/README.md

 the final version will be executed.
 If you require as specific version of these entities in the migration scripts then you will need to include these in the migration scripts.

+After migration/rollback it is a good idea to run `update-schema` command to copy all the entity scripts to the `schema` directory, located on the same level as the version sub-directories.
+Contents of this directory are intended to be under VCS and used to track changes to database from version to version.
+Individual version directories are immutable for a given version and therefore not useful for VCS based modification tracking tools.

 To make debugging of rollback/migration scripts easier, after each migration/rollback the resulting database tables are validated against the corresponding version's `tables/` directory contents and an error is recorded if the validation fails.
 The validation will ignore